-As you can see, it combines the technique of the standard DC stitch with the specific wrap-around the post of the stitch below technique of BPDC.
+As you can see, it combines the technique of the regular double crochet stitch with the specific wrap-around the post of the stitch below technique of BPDC.

 Let’s do it again:

-Yarn over and insert the hook, back to front between the stitches below, on the right side of the post, then around the front of it, returning to the back again.
+Yarn over and insert the hook, back to front, between the stitches below, on the right side of the post, then around the front of it, returning to the back of the work again.
 Yarn over and pull the loop through.

 You have 3 loops on your hook.